-In Japan, NPB baseball is a huge hit, but it’s also a home run across the sea in the Philippines.
-Nippon Professional Baseball, as the second most prestigious pro baseball league in the world (after the US’ Major League Baseball, or MLB), is a popular spectator sport and betting sport for Filipino punters.
+In Japan, Nippon Professional Baseball is a huge hit, but it’s also a home run across the sea in the Philippines.
+The NPB league, as the second most prestigious pro baseball league in the world (after the United States’ Major League Baseball league, or MLB), is a popular spectator sport and betting sport for Filipino punters.

-In fact, Nippon Professional Baseball betting in the Philippines is one of the most sought-after markets in all of sports gambling, as baseball betting itself is one of the nation’s favorite wagering markets after basketball, boxing, and sabong.
+In fact, NPB baseball betting in the Philippines is one of the most sought-after markets in all of sports gambling, as baseball betting is one of the nation’s favorite wagering markets after basketball, boxing, and sabong/e-Sabong.

-With the current season in full swing, if you’re already busy making your 2020 NPB baseball picks, you might as well be betting on them, too!
+With the Japanese sports market gearing up for the 2022 NPB season, it’s time for all you daily sports bettors to do the same.
+After all, baseball is a sports gambler’s bread and butter, as very few other athletic pastimes generate the daily intrigue – and daily betting lines – that pro baseball does.
 That’s where our Japanese baseball betting guide for Filipino gamblers comes into play, as we set the record straight on where and how to wager on this big brand of small ball.

 Is It Legal To Bet On NPB Baseball In The Philippines?

-Yes, it is legal to wager on Nippon Professional Baseball in the Philippines, whether you do so at a MegaSportsWorld (MSW) brick-and-mortar outlet or online at any reputable, licensed offshore betting site.
+Yes, it is legal to wager on Nippon Professional Baseball in the Philippines, whether you do so at a MegaSportsWorld (MSW) brick-and-mortar or online outlet or offshore via any reputable, licensed international sports betting site.

-Philippine gambling laws do not allow domestic online sports wagering, but sites located outside of the country itself accept PH gamblers, and those gamblers are breaking no national or local laws by participating.
+Philippine gambling laws do not bar access to sportsbook sites located outside of the country, and PH gamblers are breaking no national or local laws by participating.

 Best Online Philippines Sportsbooks For Legal Japanese Baseball Betting